Turborepo

 Now, the owners of my-app, can have full ownership over their build task, but continue to inherit any other tasks defined at the root.

-At first glance, Workspace Configurations may sound a lot like the workspace#task syntax in the root turbo.json.
-The features are similar, but have one significant difference: when you declare a Workspace-specific in the root turbo.json, it completely overwrites the baseline task configuration.
-With a Workspace Configuration, the task configuration is merged instead.
+At first glance, Package Configurations may sound a lot like the package#task syntax in the root turbo.json.
+The features are similar, but have one significant difference: when you declare a package-specific task in the root turbo.json, it completely overwrites the baseline task configuration.
+With a Package Configuration, the task configuration is merged instead.

 Consider the example of the monorepo with multiple Next.js apps and a Sveltekit app again.
-Without a Workspace-specific task, you might configure your root turbo.json like this:
+With a package-specific task, you might configure your root turbo.json like this:

 {